ashmrz/ashmrz.github.io/README.md

 # Academic personal website template

-Feel free to use this template for your own website, but please reference this repo in your page.
+Feel free to use this template for your own website, but please reference this repo (by Ashkan Mirzaei) in your page.

 # Locally hosting the website for test